opencobra/artenolis/docs/source/building_server.rst

 (work in progress 2020-11-10)

 The following 'howto' explains how to setup a Artenolis server starting with a clean Ubuntu 20.04 distribution.
+Before starting you should have ready the credentials to the 'bot' github user (eg cobratoolboxbot).

 If running from a Virtual Machine, set RAM 4GB or higher, disk space 24GB or higher.